This Product Designer position for our Secure stage group is 100% remote.

 Our values of collaboration, results, efficiency, diversity, iteration, and transparency resonate with you.

 The culture here at GitLab is something we’re incredibly proud of.
-Because GitLabbers are currently located in 51 different countries, you’ll spend your time collaborating with kind, talented, and motivated colleagues from across the globe.
+Because GitLabbers are currently located in over 51 different countries, you’ll spend your time collaborating with kind, talented, and motivated colleagues from across the globe.